0ssamaak0/SiriLLama/README.md

 Press CTRL+C to quit
 ```
 In the example above, the IP address is `192.168.1.134` and the port is `5000` (default port is specified by Flask, change the line in main.py if needed)

+6. If you are using Siri to interact with the shortcut, saying "Good Bye" will stop Siri.